astroidmail/astroid/README.md

-  The main inspiration for astroid is the [sup] mail user agent. [sup] provided inspiration for [notmuch] which separates the mail index from the user interface. astroid is a therefore a graphical front-end for [notmuch] with a [gmime] based message parser.
-Some parts of the user interface and layout has been copied or inspired by the [Geary] mail client.
+  The main inspiration for astroid is the [sup] mail user agent. [sup] provided inspiration for [notmuch] which separates the mail index from the user interface. astroid is using [notmuch] as a backend.

+  Some parts of the user interface and layout have been copied or inspired by the [Geary] mail client.

 ## licence